A belated happy birthday to Theo Middelkamp, who was born on February 23, 1914, and died on May 2, 2005.

 Prior to his victory in the World Championship Road Race, Middelkamp became the first Dutch rider to win a stage in the Tour de France.

-Additionally, Middelkamp won the Dutch National Road Championships no fewer than four times as both an amateur and professional cyclist.
+Additionally, Middelkamp won the Dutch National Road Championships no fewer than four times as both an amateur and as a professional cyclist.

 Middelkamp was born as the second son in a family of nine children.
 At an early age, he wanted to be a professional soccer player, but he soon realized that there was much more money to be earned in cycling, as soccer was not yet a professional sport in the Netherlands at the time.